temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal workflow cancel: Send cancellation to Workflow Execution

-Canceling a running [Workflow Execution]([Workflow Executions](/workflows#workflow-execution)) records a `WorkflowExecutionCancelRequested` event in the Event History.
-The Service scheules a new Command Task and the Workflow Execution performs any cleanup work supported by its implementation.
+Canceling a running [Workflow Execution](/workflows#workflow-execution) records a `WorkflowExecutionCancelRequested` event in the Event History.
+The [Service](/clusters) schedules a new Command Task, and the Workflow Execution performs any cleanup work supported by its implementation.

 Use the [Workflow ID](/workflows#workflow-id) to cancel an Execution: